Dance marathon: Dance marathons for charity

-Today, over 250 colleges and high schools nationwide participate in dance marathons of some sort to raise money for children's hospitals.
+Over 250 colleges and high schools in the United States participate in dance marathons of some sort to raise money for children's hospitals.
 Some raise money under the Children's Miracle Network, and sometimes with their help, while others are entirely student-run and operate to benefit partnered charities.
 Each year, students organize and host different types of dance marathon events in which participants stand on their feet for 12–46 hours straight.

 Some US student-run dance marathons include:

 Penn State IFC/Panhellenic Dance Marathon (THON)

 The Penn State IFC/Panhellenic Dance Marathon, commonly referred to as THON, is a 46-hour dance marathon which takes place every February in the Bryce Jordan Center at Pennsylvania State University to raise money to combat pediatric cancer.
 THON was started in 1973 by the university's Interfraternity and Panhellenic Councils and in its first year raised more than $2,000.
-Today, it is the largest student-run philanthropy in the world, with over 16,500 student volunteers and 400 student organizations, and has raised over $236 million since 1977.
+Today, it is the largest student-run philanthropy in the world, with over 16,500 student volunteers and 400 student organizations, and has raised over $254 million since 1977.
 In 2011, THON raised $9,563,016.09, in 2013, $12,374,034.46 and in 2014, $13,343,517.33.
 In 2020, THON raised $11,696,942.38.
-Since 2022, THON has set a new fundraising record each year, most recently raising $17,737,040.93 in 2025.
+Since 2022, THON has set a new fundraising record each year, most recently raising $18,841,726.53 in 2026.
 The money raised is donated to the Four Diamonds Fund, a charity devoted to defeating pediatric cancer through research and treats patients at the Penn State Hershey Medical Center Children's Hospital.